Intrinsic Mirror Symmetry: Introduction

 \emph{Notation:} We follow the convention that if $X$ is a log scheme or stack, then $\ul{X}$ is the underlying scheme or stack.
 We almost always write $\shM_X$ for the sheaf of monoids on $X$ and $\alpha_X:\shM_X \rightarrow\O_X$ for the structure map.
 We write $\Spec\kk^{\dagger}$ for the standard log point with sheaf of monoids $\kk^{\times}\times \NN$.
 If $P$ is a monoid, we write $P^{\vee}:=\Hom(P,\NN)$ and $P^*=\Hom(P,\ZZ)$.
 We also write $P_{\RR}$ for the real cone spanned by $P\subseteq P^{\gp}\otimes_{\ZZ} \RR$.
 Given a rational polyhedral cone $\sigma$, a \emph{tangent vector} to the cone is an element of the real span of $\sigma$.

 \emph{Acknowledgements:} Our various collaborations have played a key role in the development of the ideas presented here.
 This paper owes an obvious debt to the collaboration with Paul Hacking and Sean Keel, in which the tropical description of the product rule was first proved in the surface case.
 The collaboration with Dan Abramovich and Qile Chen developing punctured invariants and a gluing formula for log Gromov-Witten theory lies at the technical heart of this paper.
 Indeed, it was already in 2011 in conversations with Abramovich and Chen that it became clear that there would be new types of logarithmic invariants which might be useful for completing our program.
-Finally, it was in conversations of B.S.\ with Mohammed Abouzaid in 2012 and M.G.\ with Daniel Pomerleano in 2015 that the signficance of constructing the ring in this paper became apparent, and the paper owes a great deal to discussions with them.
+Finally, it was in conversations of B.S.\ with Mohammed Abouzaid in 2012 and M.G.\ with Daniel Pomerleano in 2015 that the significance of constructing the ring in this paper became apparent, and the paper owes a great deal to discussions with them.
 Andrew Kresch kindly provided technical help with Chow groups of stacks, and in particular provided the proof of Lemma~\ref{lem:kresch lemma}.
-Finally, we would also like to thank Y.\ Lekili, D.\ Ranganathan and J.\ Wise for useful conversations.
+Finally, we would also like to thank Y.\ Lekili, D.~Ranganathan and J.\ Wise for useful conversations.
+Finally, we thank the referees for their careful reading and helpful comments.